333 (Tinashe album): Critical reception

-333 received critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 84 based on five reviews, indicating "universal acclaim".

 Clash called the album "a sparkling display of personal evolution" and despite not being a radically innovative record, it is coherent with "artful production", and "never having a dull moment".
 They also praised Tinashe's vocals as "faultless as ever" with "rap-like cadences."
 Giving four out of five stars, NME said 333 "furthers the 28-year-old's narrative of being whatever she wants to be musically".
-It said the album also "gives off the same energy as Tinashe's early mixtapes such as Black Water (2013) and In Case We Die (2012), reminding us of the singular artist that [she] is and always has been."
-Pitchfork named the album her best work to date, stating it as a "showcase for her omnivorous tastes and supremely light touch.
-Tinashe's voice glides through much of the record as if she's smirking at a private joke.
-Ultimately, it's that breezy, impish spirit that most distinguishes 333 and its predecessor from her RCA albums."
+They said the album also "gives off the same energy as Tinashe's early mixtapes such as Black Water (2013) and In Case We Die (2012), reminding us of the singular artist that [she] is and always has been."
+Pitchfork named 333 her best work to date, stating it was a "showcase for her omnivorous tastes and supremely light touch".
+They concluded that the "breezy, impish spirit" is what most distinguishes 333 and its predecessor from her previous RCA albums.
+Stereoboard described 333 as adding to Tinashe's "catalogue of diverse, listenable R&B", but wrote that the album "levels out at mediocre", as remarking that this was "surprising given the promise of the first half".
+The review suggested that this outcome may reflect "not enough risks having been taken, nor freedom deployed".
+EastMojo described the album as "catchy" but criticized its lyrics as "mediocre."

-AllMusic claimed that "333 sees the singer truly settling into independence.
-There's a near surplus of the breathy slow jams and midtempo cuts that roll and skitter like the tracks on which she built her reputation.
-Each one of those songs uniquely tweaks the approach to make it sound fresh."
-Stereogum said Tinashe spends most of the album "sliding across an eclectic landscape of sounds, centered on fluttery impressionistic R&B but just as likely to veer into neon arena anthems (the Stargate-produced 'The Chase'), undulating synth-pop ('Undo (Back To My Heart)' with Wax Motif), breathless dance-adjacent hip-hop (the Buddy collab 'Pasadena'), or darkly spacious slow jams (the Kaash Paige duet 'Angels')".
-They also praised the cohesiveness of the album in comparison to her previous works.
-Uproxx interpreted the album's title, 333, as a symbol of reassurance and optimism, suggesting that it inspires confidence amidst uncertainty.
-The outlet noted that while the pandemic year may appear to be a primary influence, the album's inspiration runs much deeper for Tinashe.
+AllMusic claimed that 333 sees Tinashe truly settling into independence.
+They noted that the album features a near surplus of "breathy slow jams" and "midtempo cuts" and praised how she uniquely tweaked the approach of each track to ensure a fresh sound.
+Stereogum praised the cohesiveness of the album in comparison to her previous works.
+Uproxx noted that while the COVID-19 pandemic may appear to be a primary influence, the album's inspiration runs much deeper for Tinashe.